 The smell of hairspray fills the hotel room as I sit here planning what to do between dances.
 Little Dude is already griping about having to go, and it’s going to be a long day.
 Solos at 7:30am but the group dances aren’t until 3pm.
-That’s a long time to hear “Tutus and Tennis Shoes” more than 3 times.
+That’s a long time to listen to Katy Perry songs more than 3 times.
 We grab the big black box that contains all of the outfits and accessories and makeup for the day, load up the car, and hit the road.
-Dance competition days can be the longest days of your life.
+It’s dance competition day, and it’s going to be a long one.

 I am a dance dad.
-Little Girl has been in dance for going on 4 years now (shout out to Studio 413).
+Little Girl has been in dance for going on 5 years now.
 She started out taking normal classes and doing your typical recitals.
-It then progressed into competitive dance, hip hop, lyrical, and starting this past season, a solo performance.
+It then progressed into competitive dance.
+Hip hop, lyrical, and starting this past season, a solo performance (and add a duo this year).
 She has to get it from my wife who can move to the music.
 She sure doesn’t get it from me.
 I can play guitar, drums, piano, almost any instrument you put in front of me.
 But I cannot dance.
-Just ask my junior prom date.
+Just ask my junior prom date and her poor feet.

 LG loves it though.
-It’s her thing, her passion, so three weekends each spring we hit the road for various dance competitions.
-Charlotte, Roanoke, Knoxville.
-We head all over the three states to spend 10+ hours, hoping to watch the dancers from Little Girl’s studio take home the top honors.
+It’s her thing; her passion.
+So three weekends each spring we hit the road for various dance competitions.
+Charlotte, Roanoke, Knoxville, Ashville.
+We head all over the three states and spend 10+ hours, hoping to watch the dancers from Little Girl’s studio take home the top honors.
 Over the last few years I’ve learned a lot of little tricks to being a dance dad.
-So today, I share with you my top five tips for being a dance dad.
+From hairstyles to maintaining sanity, I have come to learn the ways of competition days, and making through with at least one ounce of sanity.
+So today, I share with you my (revised) top five tips for being the dad of a competitive dancer.
 Let’s get started!

 Dance Dad Tip #1: The High Ponytail

 I’m bald.
 I have been for quite some time.
 So hair isn’t exactly my thing.
-I can sculpt a beard, but I don’t know anything about having long hair.
+I can just about any facial hair style I choose, but I don’t know anything about having long hair on top of my head.
 The high ponytail is a standard hair look for dance practices and recital rehearsals.
+It’s also a good, quick redo of post dance, pre-awards hair.
 If you learn any hairstyle for your dancing queen, it should be this.
 Trust me on this one.
 It will be known if you do it incorrectly.
 I’ve never had another dance parent point it out, but my daughter is happy to do so very quickly when I do it wrong.
 Check the video below for a quick how-to.

 Dance Dad Tip #3: Learn Your Makeup Colors

 The image above is intimidating if you don’t know your makeup.
 Even though I spent my years as a poser goth and emo kid, I don’t know much outside of the color black.
 Like, rose and red are two different colors.
 Salmon and pink are two different colors.
-At our dance studio (shout out to Studio 413) there are often specific brands and colors that are to be used for dance competitions.
+At a lot of dance studios, there are often specific brands and colors that are to be used for dance competitions.
 Make no mistake.
 Brands really can have different shades of the exact same color name.
 Red from L’Oréal may be a slightly different shade than red from NYX.

 If it is at all possible, get exactly what is requested by dance instructors.
 If you can’t find it at your local Ulta, you can almost always find it online and have it arrive before competition time.
 Also, YouTube can be your best friend when it comes to the best ways to apply different types of makeup.
-Get to know the different brushes, and always remember that if you don’t know what foundation to use, Cosmo has you covered.
+Get to know the different brushes and sponges.
+Instill the value of “Less is more”.
+Always remember that if you don’t know what foundation to use, Cosmo has you covered.

 Dance Dad Tip #4: Learn the Routines

-Dance Dad Tip #5: Remember the Good Old Days
+Dance Dad Tip #5: Be a Part of the Memories

 The days are long and tiring.
 The music can be repetitive, and it’s easy to become annoyed on such long days.
 The kids who are dancing and the siblings that come to support know this as well.
 But the most important thing to remember is that these days don’t last forever.
 And I’m not just talking about the time in between leaving the hotel and getting back to sleep.
 Kids grow up so fast it’s insane.
 Little League turns into varsity.
 Dance turns into cheerleading, color guard, career.